varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

   in the request handling state machine.

 rollback()
-  Restore request HTTP headers to their original state.
+  Restore *req* HTTP headers to their original state.
+This function is deprecated.
+Use std.rollback() instead.

 synthetic(STRING)
   Prepare a synthetic response body containing the STRING.
 Available in